deargle/msbx5500-spring-2020/project-proposal.md

 I got a docker-compose working which I think will respect $PORT when the web app is built on heroku, but which allows docker-compose to override and run `flask run` otherwise (heroku doesn't use docker-compose).
 Repo here: [https://github.com/deargle/security-analytics-docker](https://github.com/deargle/security-analytics-docker)

+# 4/6/2020 | Project breakdown out of class brainstorm

+**Project purpose?** A web-based tool which receives pcap files, parses them into netflow records, feeds those records against model(s) for predictions of is_bot (cause that's what ctu-13 does), then reports back on which records are malicious (via website)

+modules
+	* a python function that parses pcaps into netflows
+	* a single code file that trains the models themselves, based on any arbitrary ctu-13 dataset. outputs the models, in pickled format
+		* `models = [model for model in pickle.load(os.listdir('models'))]``
+		* multiple models --
+  			* different datasets
+  			* different classifiers for a single given dataset
+		* start with a single dataset, two classifiers
+		* flask code which loads pickled models
+	* a CRISP-DM report on the performance of the chosen models (word document? html?)
+		* feature importances
+		* talks about all of this code in the deployment
+		* markdown
+	* a way for the user to upload pcap files
+		* to a mongodb
+	* a way to store and display alerts if netflows surpass a certain malware-likelihood threshold/cutoff
+		* psql

+* Professor will provide
+	* javascript to interact with skeleton routes that y'all will fill out for the app
+	* flask route shells
+	* a docker container which includes argus preinstalled

+I want the whole class to have as a deliverable a single git repository
+	this will teach you all how to work on a shared project together in Git.
+It will be nigthmarish, you will have to "resolve git conflicts"
+	I guess I'll set up the common repo, but then each of you is given push permissions to it, and sure why not, merge permissions.
+You'll clone it to your local machines to work on it
+	I also want each of you to deploy it to your own heroku instances so one single shared github repo, but each person has their own heroku instance.
+Which means, no github integration for the heroku app.
+You'll need to use heroku cli from your clone to push to your apps' own git repositoryies (the ones hosted by heroku, the ones associated 1-to-1 for each app)

+# Deliverables

+* A single class github repository
+* A heroku deployment of the final repo for each class member
+* A markdown writeup within the final git repository which follows CRIPSP-DM format
+* Students in cyber-security, don't forget that you'll have a presentation, also